-Clinic documentation (i.e., progress notes, treatment plans, and supervision log) is reviewed by the Practicum and Internship Coordinator and/or via peer file checks (during clinic staff meetings).
+Clinic documentation (i.e., progress notes, treatment plans, and supervision log) is reviewed monthly by the Practicum and Internship Coordinator and/or via peer file checks (during clinic staff meetings).
 Grades are assigned in consultation with your individual supervisor, the OCC Clinical Director, and the Practicum and Internship Coordinator.
-Note: Students are required to turn in evaluations of their individual and group supervisors at the end of each term.
-Failure to turn in these evaluations will result in a grade deduction.